 Rev. Dr. Thompson presented “Recognizing Jesus: The Appearances of the Risen Christ in the Synoptic Gospels” on July 18.
 He is Professor of Religion at Tennessee Wesleyan University and serves as pastor at Niota and Cedar Springs UMC.
 This was an in-person and online event.
 Watch his presentation below.

 July 25: Joseph Reiff

 Dr. Reiff shared a presentation titled, “The Eyes of Jesus Were Upon Her: The Advent of Clergy Women in Mississippi Methodism.”
 The story explores the remarkable transformation of a previously all-male world of ordained clergy in early 20th century Mississippi to the later part of the century when more than 50 women were serving as ministers in some capacity in United Methodism (with 44 fully ordained).
 He is Professor Emeritus of Emory & Henry College.
 This was an in-person and online event.

 More from Joseph Reiff: Born of Conviction: White Methodists and Mississippi’s Closed Society.
 Oxford University Press.
 Order it here.

 August 1: Rachelle Scott

-Dr. Scott’s presentation “Buddhism Beyond Meditation Cushion: Buddhist Action in the 20th and 21st Centuries” will delve into several examples of how monastic and lay Buddhists participate in social and political activism as acts of Buddhist piety in the 20th and 21st centuries.
+Dr. Scott’s presentation “Buddhism Beyond the Meditation Cushion: Buddhist Activism in the 20th and 21st Centuries” shared several examples of how monastic and lay Buddhists participate in social and political activism as acts of Buddhist piety in the 20th and 21st centuries.
 She is Associate Professor of Religious Studies at the University of Tennessee, Knoxville.
-This will be an in-person and online hybrid event.
+This was an in-person and online hybrid event.

 More from Rachelle Scott: Nirvana for Sale?
 Buddhism, Wealth, and the Dhammakāya Temple.
 SUNY Press; illustrated edition.
 Order it here.